 Coronavirus El Salvador.
 My point of view.

-Personally, I believe that President Nayib Bukele has done a fantastic job when it comes to handling this pandemic.
+Personally, I believe that President Nayib Bukele and his administration have done a fantastic job when it comes to handling this pandemic.

-After all, when the crisis is concluded, and we know everything that transpired.
-Everyone, including me, is going to judge the president and his administration for everything, the good and the bad.
+When the crisis is concluded, and we know everything that transpired.
+Everyone, including me, is going to judge the president and his administration for everything that they did, the good and the bad.

-There are a lot of people who don’t like him or the way he is governing; nonetheless, it is difficult to say that he has failed so far when it comes to this issue.
+There are a lot of people who don’t like Nayib Bukele because of the way he is governing; nonetheless, it is difficult to say that he has failed so far when it comes to this issue.

-To sum up, some of you might disagree with how I see things, I hope that at the end of this crisis, El Salvador is a country with no cases of COVID-19.
+To sum up, some of you might disagree with me on how I see things.
+Nonetheless, I hope that at the end of this crisis, El Salvador is a country with the lowest number of coronavirus cases in Central America.